Great Outback Escape

 On-event bike transport

-Most days on event we will be transporting your bikes to the start location.
-All bikes will need to be packed onto the trucks between 5:00PM – 6:00PM the previous night.
-As we head off early each morning, there will be no time for bike loading.
-Your luggage will be packed on the buses each morning as you hop on the bus.
+Most days we will transport your bike to the start location.
+All bikes will need to be packed onto trucks between 5:00PM – 6:00PM the previous night.
+Your luggage will be packed on buses each morning as you hop on.

 Bikes do not need to be packed away in boxes during the event.
 The Bicycle Network team will assist in packing the bikes each night.